-The last triennial valuation of the scheme for funding purposes was carried out as at 30 September 2015.
-This valuation revealed a deficit of £198m.
-A Recovery Plan has been put in place to eliminate the deficit which runs to 28 February 2022 for the majority of employers, although certain employers have different arrangements.
+The last triennial valuation of the scheme for funding purposes was carried out as at 30 September 2018.
+This valuation revealed a deficit of £121m.
+A Recovery Plan has been put in place to eliminate the deficit which runs to 30 September 2022 or 31 March 2023 (depending on funding levels) for the majority of employers, although certain employers have different arrangements.